socialvibe/truex-ads-docs/bluescript-reference.md

 Argument values are passed using reference semantics, matching JavaScript rules, thus objects and arrays are shared allowing for modification of subfields or elements on the shared item.

-Within a function, referring to arguments not in the invocation causes a script error, unless a default value is provided in the `arg` expression.
+Within a function, referring to arguments not present in the invocation causes a script error, unless a default value is provided in the `arg` expression.

 The `return` host action can be used to return from the function immediately.